 The main illness in first world societies is that they think they have achieved “freedom”.
 They think they have the best of all possible worlds, flawed as it is and favoring the ruling class as it does.
 Every revolution that ushered in modern “democratic” capitalism was dominated by interests that had two priorities in mind, neither of which was freedom or democracy for the masses.

-The first and primary goal was to replace the existing ruling class with itself as the new master of society.
-The second follows naturally from the first: prevent these newly gained social and economic advantages from inevitably trickling down to those below them.
+The first and primary goal of these revolutions was to replace the existing ruling class with itself as the new master of society.
+The second goal follows naturally from the first: prevent these newly gained social and economic advantages from inevitably trickling down to those below them.
 The prioritization of trade and commerce over aristocracy and birth was an inherently progressive movement in society.
 It did “liberate” the masses from the direct control of their masters.
 It relaxed their grip on the them for greater flexibility.
 Thus, the lower orders were “liberated” from feudalism.

 But the same chains that bound the masses to their masters under the old system were also the basis of their security and ancient common rights.
 The lower orders were freed from their chains but not their condition.
 The new masters, for their part, did what they could to prevent as much meaningful freedom as possible from spilling out onto the greater masses.
 There was no concern for the material discrepancies that remained and put the lower masses at a disadvantage from the more fortunate middling classes.
 The grand merchants and very rich, in turn, tried to prevent as much of their gains trickling down to the middle sorts.
-Consider, the necessity of keeping the “liberated” masses down was the primary cause for bringing slavery to the U.S. (see The Anti-Democratic Origins Of Capitalism: Colonial Virginia).
+Consider, the necessity of keeping the “liberated” masses down was the primary cause for bringing slavery to the U.S. (see The Anti-Democratic Origins Of Capitalism: Colonial Virginia)

 The leaders tell their masses that liberalization is meant to liberate the individual and the productive forces of society.
 The masses mistake this for true freedom, and they are encouraged in this delusion.
 But there is more going on.
 The logic of the great spirit of the ruling class, The Supreme Executive, dictates that “liberalization” also says, “why should I pay for the up keep of my servants, when they sleep half the time, complain the other half and will slit my throat the first chance they get?
 Why let them occupy valuable land, which could make me much richer?”